Quick Guide: Head Lice Removal

 Some salons offer head lice removal services.
 The only downside is the price.
 This services will cost you good money (it can cost a few hundred dollars per children), and you’ll have to go there more than once.
 Rates aren’t fixed, but the price for this service is about $100 per hour.

-Another alternative is a head lice removal specialist, found in some areas of the country.
+Another alternative is a head lice treatment specialist, found in some areas of the country.

 Head lice products can be divided into four groups based on the active compound: